peterdevpl/peterdevpl.github.io/_posts/2022-04-18-programming-myths.markdown

 * give you a false sense of safety while in fact, the tests may pass serious bugs, and
 * encourage people to write phony assertions just to boost the overall metric.

-A great tool to measure quality of tests is *mutational testing.* Programs like InfectionPHP generate different versions of your production code, for example by altering conditions, removing lines, and so on.
+A great tool to measure quality of tests is *mutational testing.* Programs like [PITest](https://pitest.org/) or [InfectionPHP](https://infection.github.io/) generate different versions of your production code, for example by altering conditions, removing lines, and so on.
 If tests do not fail despite these changes, it means they don't catch enough bugs (mutants).
 Usually these problems get fixed by writing more precise test cases.

 ## Rewrite is necessary